Clinical Governance • Litigation Methodology • Review Architecture

 The Lexcura Clinical Review Protocol™

 The Lexcura Clinical Review Protocol™ is the structured methodology applied to accepted matters to govern how medical evidence is reviewed, interpreted, and translated into defensible litigation analysis.
-It is designed to preserve clinical precision, interpretive discipline, and strategic usability in complex healthcare proceedings.

 The Structural Foundation of Defensible Medical Opinion